 Lastly, Massachusetts has created extensive body camera requirements for cannabis delivery drivers.
 This is yet another area in which Illinois has essentially no regulations at all.
 While body cameras are a relatively inexpensive technology, this is still another additional requirement that Illinois doesn’t yet have.

 Massachusetts imposes strict, extensive requirements on cannabis transportation vehicles as well.
 Vehicles must have exterior alarms, secured storage compartments for cash and cannabis, devices for secure communications with the cannabis establishment, video monitoring systems, and so on.
 By comparison, Illinois simply requires that the transportation vehicle have some kind of GPS system, per 8 IAC 1300.595(a)(15).
 If Illinois follows the Massachusetts model, there could be an entire industry within the cannabis transportation industry, just for properly outfitting transportation vehicles.
 This could significantly raise the barriers to entry for cannabis transportation businesses, which currently have a relatively low barrier to entry.

 Outlook For Illinois

 Illinois is looking to significantly ease its COVID-19 lockdown order at the end of May.
-So, it is possible that cannabis delivery will be put on hold while retail operations return to normal.
-However, the pandemic has made all industries totally rethink the way they operate.
+So, cannabis delivery may be put on hold while retail operations return to normal.
+However, the pandemic has made all industries rethink the way they operate.
 Even if the state allows retail businesses to return to normal, many consumers are going to keep up social distancing for weeks, if not months more during 2020.
 So for cannabis, like other industries, delivery (and maybe no-contact delivery) could look like the new normal.
 Cannabis regulators in Illinois and elsewhere will look to Massachusetts for guidance.

 Call our law offices with your legal questions for help on: